ahusemann84/abap-platform-rap-workshops/rap1xx/rap100/readme.md

   <summary>Click to expand!</summary>

 You **MUST** have installed the latest version of Eclipse and the latest version of the ABAP Development Tools (ADT) plugin in it.
+⚠**Please note**⚠:
+Your trainer will share with you the link to obtain an ADT installation.
+In case you want to repeat the exercises on your own you can follow the explanations below.

 Please check the following two short documents how to do this if you have not already done it:
  - [Install the newest Eclipse platform and the newest ABAP Development Tools (ADT) plugin](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#3-install-the-abap-development-tools-adt)
  - [Adapt the Web Browser settings in your ADT installation](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#4-adapt-the-web-browser-settings-in-your-adt-installation)